Amit Kothari

 Your AI steering committee needs power, not just opinions

 Most AI steering committees fail because they are designed to discuss, not decide.
-They become debate clubs that slow down implementation rather than governance bodies that accelerate it.
-The difference between effective and ineffective committees is not expertise - it is authority and the power to make binding decisions.
+ISO/IEC 42001 requires clear decision-making authority over the AI lifecycle, and IAPP research finds 77% of organizations still building their AI governance.
+The difference between effective and ineffective committees is not expertise - it is authority.

 Key takeaways